 Blue, Black, Red, Yellow

-If "Color" was selected as a facet and did not have a comma (,) set as the delimiter, "Blue, Black, Red, Yellow" would display as a facet option rather than "Blue", "Black", "Red", and "Yellow" each as separate options.
+If "Color" was selected as a filter and did not have a comma (,) set as the delimiter, "Blue, Black, Red, Yellow" would display as a filter option rather than "Blue", "Black", "Red", and "Yellow" each as separate options.

 The Display checkbox determines whether or not the field is available for use in item templates.
 Fields that are set as Core Fields do not need to be marked for display in Field Settings as they are already available.